 PLEASE NOTE: Alaska has no official or accredited LPN programs offerings available to students at this time.

 Alaskans looking for a reliable career pathway are increasingly turning to licensed practical nursing.
 With the state pushing for better patient outcomes and the Bureau of Labor Statistics (BLS) projecting a nearly 11% nationwide increase in LPN employment through 2028, it’s easy to see why nursing has become a hot career choice.
-Alaska LPNs can expect to earn an hourly wage of $26.16 or annual salary of $54,400, which is roughly $10,370 more per year than national average.
+Alaska LPNs earn around an hourly wage of $26.16 or annual salary of $54,400, which is roughly $10,370 more per year than national average.

 Details on Alaska LPN Schools & Classes